imphys/smlm_datafusion2d/README.md

 ## Troubleshooting

-### Matlab mex headers not found

-The Makefile tries to find the directories in which MATLAB was installed on your system.
-If this fails, you can manually insert the path to your MATLAB installation (ending with `/extern/include`) inside the Makefile.

-### CUDA headers not found

-The Makefile also tries to automatically find the directories with headers and libraries needed to compile the CUDA codes.
-If this fails, these can as well be inserted at the top of the Makefile.
+### Operation System

+This code has been developed for a Linux enviroment.
+We have yet to test it on OSX and Windows.
+If you run into issues installing the software on Windows or Mac please create an issue on github or contact the authors.

-### <cub/cub.cuh> not found
+### CUB library or <cub/cub.cuh> not found

-The GPU code has only one external dependency, which is the CUB library.
-You can download it from: https://nvlabs.github.io/cub/index.html.
+The GPU code has only one external dependency, which is the CUB library. cmake will try to find and locate the CUB library on your system.
+If that fails it will attempt to download the library directly.
+If that fails, you could install the library manually.

+You can download CUB from: https://nvlabs.github.io/cub/index.html.
 The easiest way to install CUB is to add the top-level directory of where you've unpacked the CUB source codes to your ``$CPATH`` environment variable.
 For example, if you've unzipped the CUB sources into a directory called